-An efficient resource recovery programme can help generate significant cost savings compared with landfill disposal costs.
-Transport costs can also be reduced; if waste is reused on-site or recycling yards can be identified in closer proximity than landfills or cleanfills.
-The overall balance between possible costs and revenues depends on a number of variables, such as the efficient handling of materials, the quality of materials and the ability to demand a higher price for the end product.
-Metals are often the most valuable resources in C&D waste streams.
+Efficient resource recovery can generate significant cost savings compared with landfill disposal costs.
+Transport costs can also be reduced; if waste is reused on-site or recycling sites can be identified in closer proximity than landfills or cleanfills.

 For further information contact email@example.com.